-Our graduates scored nearly two points higher than the nation-leading Minnesota average on the ACT college admissions test.
+Our graduates scored nearly one-half points higher than the nation-leading Minnesota average on the ACT college admissions test.

-Our graduation rate exceeds the state average by 10 points.
+Our graduation rate exceeds the state average by five points.

-We are the 4th largest district in Minnesota, serving learners from the cities of Rosemount, Apple Valley, Eagan, Burnsville, Coates, Lakeville and Inver Grove Heights, and Empire and Vermillion townships.
+We are the 3rd largest district in Minnesota, serving learners from the cities of Rosemount, Apple Valley, Eagan, Burnsville, Coates, Empire, Lakeville and Inver Grove Heights, and Vermillion township.